trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 ![gif](https://github.com/user-attachments/assets/b1ba80a0-d38c-4b75-9f35-117b3c18b9d9)

 For the bottom topography, the domain's boundaries look weird.
-The reason for that is a bug in `PlotData2D` of `Trixi.jl`.
+The reason for that is a bug in `PlotData2D` of Trixi.jl.
 Once this has been addressed, the plotted bottom topography will look similar to the one in [the previous section](https://trixi-framework.github.io/TrixiBottomTopography.jl/dev/function/#Two-dimensional-case).